FORE

 What you see on the GPS screen

 The GPS view shows a top-down aerial of the hole you’re playing.
 The course is rendered in full detail: fairway, rough, bunkers, water, trees, cart paths, and the green.
-A blue dot marks your current location; a number near the green shows live distance to the center.
+A blue dot marks your current location, and your live yardages are on screen the moment the view opens.

 Opening the GPS view